NomiChirps/tplp2/README.md

   - [x] Sharp LCD display + LVGL driver
 - [ ] Finish the electronics hardware
   - [ ] Power everything from the 12v bus
+    - remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
   - [ ] Stretch goal: add a WiFi module?
   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto, or ask wembly to whip up a pcb